kks32/latex-course-deprecated/README.md

 latex-course
 ============

-A short course on how to write reports/papers/thesis using LaTeX for beginners.
+A short course on LaTeX for Beginners: how to write reports/papers/thesis.